The only treatment center in America offering state-of-the-art “theta burst” TMS technology in-house

 Oro House is licensed by the California Department of Healthcare Services (DHCS), and Joint Commission Accredited, to ensure our clients get the best treatment possible.

-In 2020 and 2021, our comprehensive program was recognized as Best Addiction Treatment Center in California by Newsweek.
+In 2020, 2021, 2022, and 2023, our comprehensive program was recognized as one of the Best Addiction Treatment Centers in California and America by Newsweek.